 So why avoid gluten?
 The bottom line is that even if gluten isn’t bad for us, we should stay away from most conventional grains because of the dangerous conventional farming techniques that use Roundup.
 With that said, it may seem overwhelming to do this because gluten is everywhere.
 In reality, it’s a lot of work at first, but after a while living gluten-free is quite easy.

-1. How to Avoid Gluten – Break Up With Wheat and All Her Cousins
+1. Break Up With Wheat & All Her Cousins

 First and foremost on your list is to stop eating all non-organic flours.
 This is one of the best steps you can take.
 When doing so, avoid these gluten-containing products: (6)

 - Durum Flour

 - Wheat Bran

 2. Stop Eating The Foods That Commonly Use Wheat